 It’s time to step back in time to the Roaring 20s at Beresford Lounge.
 Situated at the former Beresford Hotel, the beautiful art deco building has been given a revamp, transforming it into a new speak-easy bar, restaurant and nightclub.
 Whether you’re looking to sip on a delicious cocktail or two, indulge in the finest Scottish cuisine or dance the night away, there’s no doubt you’ll have a good time.

 Ralph & Finns, St Vincent Place

 Good food, fine cocktails and great company are the essentials for any night out.
 If you’re staying in Glasgow, be sure to check out Ralph & Finns.
-With a 22-seater marble bar, Whisky Room and a private dining experiences available in their Boardroom, it is the perfect late-night haunt for a meal and few drinks.
+With a 22-seater marble bar, Whisky Room and a private dining experience available in their Boardroom, it is the perfect late-night haunt for a meal and few drinks.

 Glasgow Contemporary Art Trail, various locations

-Glasgow’s city centre is ready to turn heads yet again with its new Contemporary Art Trail.
+Glasgow’s city centre is ready to turn heads yet again with its Contemporary Art Trail.
 Featuring 14 murals including Untitled, Cherub Skull and The Clyde Clock, get ready to take pictures or pose in front as you discover more of the city’s art scene.